Monastic Family of Bethlehem: Numerous alerts to the Catholic hierarchy

-On February 22, 1983, Le Monde published an investigation into the renewal of female monastic life.
+On February 22, 1983, Le Monde published an investigation into the renewal of monastic life for women.
 According to Catherine Bakernote, interviewed in the article, "the fascination exerted on [the Bethlehem nuns], the obedience demanded, is of the order of a sect.
-We're on the verge of manipulative practices, which annihilate all individual reflection."
+We're on the verge of manipulative practices, which annihilate all individual reflection".
 On June 3, 1998, Magda (Sister Mirya in religion), a 27-year-old Polish woman from Krakow, ended her life by setting herself on fire at the Camporeggiano monastery near Gubbio, Italy.
 Her funeral was hastily celebrated on June 5, without an autopsy, as requested by Sister Marie, who presented her daughter's suicide to her mother as a ruptured aneurysm.
 The local bishop, Pietro Bottaccioli, was informed, but the matter was hushed up within the Monastic Family of Bethlehem.

-In February 2001, La Vie magazine publishes an investigation entitled "Des gourous dans les couvents" (Gurus in convents), which denounces "sectarian aberrations" in "five French religious communities", including the Bethlehem Monastic Family.
+In February 2001, La Vie magazine publishes an investigation entitled Des gourous dans les couvents ("Of gurus in convents"), which denounces "sectarian aberrations" in "five French religious communities", including the Bethlehem Monastic Family.
 The article refers to the case of a young woman who joined the community in 1987 at the age of 26, and was removed by her mother when her physical and mental state deteriorated.
 At the time of the article's publication, after two suicide attempts, she was "psychiatrically disabled" and living as a recluse with a relative.
 Letters discovered by the mother showed that her daughter had been manipulated by alleged messages from the Virgin, translated for her by the prioress general, Sister Isabelle.
 Contacted by the magazine, Sister Isabelle acknowledges "a great fault", which led her to ask forgiveness from the young woman's mother "and even from Rome, as the matter went all the way up to the Vatican".